Can Alcohol Affect Eyesight Permanently? What Heavy Drinking Does to Your Vision

 Table of Contents

-There is no part of the human body that is unaffected by excessive use of alcohol, which the CDC describes as more than 8 drinks a week for women and 14 drinks a week for men.
+There is no part of the human body that is unaffected by excessive use of alcohol.
+The CDC describes excessive drinking as more than 8 drinks a week for women and 14 drinks a week for men.

 While the dangers of excessive alcohol use to the liver and the brain are common knowledge, fewer people know about the severe effects of alcohol on ocular health.
 Here are a few ways alcohol can affect eyesight permanently: